 - All park play structures and sports courts and restrooms are currently closed.
 Trails and open spaces remain open to the public; however, social distancing and excellent hygiene is required while using park facilities.

-- The City Council meetings on March 26 and April 9 will be held fully online.
+- The May 28 Regular City Council meeting will be held virtually.

 The City remains focused on keeping essential operations up and running while making employee and public safety the top priority.
 Many services are available online.
 City employees who can work remotely will continue to serve the community, will be available by email, and are on standby to be called in during this time.